 Vermont has some of the most progressive wastewater laws in the country.
-There are currently no laws requiring you to connect to the municipal sewer system if one is nearby.
-However, you will need to get a permit for your wastewater system from the regional office, and it may need to be designed by an engineer.
+No laws currently require you to connect to the municipal sewer system if one is nearby.
+However, you will need to get a permit for your wastewater system from the regional office, which may need to be designed by an engineer.

 Vermont even allows numerous types of alternative sewage systems.
-The downside of using an alternative system in Vermont is that the permits must be renewed frequently, and you may need to have a licensed designer design your system.
-You can find more info at Vermont’s Wastewater Systems and Potable Water Supplies page.
+The downside of using an alternative system in Vermont is that the permits must be renewed frequently, and you may need a licensed designer to design your system.
+You can find more info on Vermont’s Wastewater Systems and Potable Water Supplies page.

 - Vermont updated the wastewater laws in 2007.
 Many residential homes built before 2007 are grandfathered and exempt from the newer laws.

-- House Bill H.70 “An Act Relating to the Permitting of Low-impact Wastewater Systems,” was recently introduced in Vermont.
-This law would make it even easier to use compost toilets, pit privies, and other waterless toilets if passed.
+- House Bill H.70, “An Act Relating to the Permitting of Low-impact Wastewater Systems,” was recently introduced in Vermont.
+If passed, this law would make it even easier to use compost toilets, pit privies, and other waterless toilets.

 Are Compost Toilets Legal in Vermont?

 If your home has running water, you probably won’t be able to use just a compost toilet for disposing of wastewater.
 You will likely also need a septic system.
-There are some exceptions from the rules for primitive camps, defined as a “lot with a single-family residence but no other buildings or structures and no campground.”
+Some exceptions exist for primitive camps, defined as a “lot with a single-family residence but no other buildings or structures and no campground.”

 Are Outhouses Legal in Vermont?